Dunedin Connollys GFC: All-Ireland Junior Club Football Championship

 In December 2017, Connollys hosted first time Ulster champions Naomh Colmcille, with the Donegal side winning 1–10 to 2–06 in Edinburgh.

 Dunedin Connollys Ladies

 In 1998 a Ladies team was set-up by then club chairman Peter Dillon and his wife Suzanne.
 To begin with, Connollys Ladies competed in the Ladies University Championship and won it three years on the trot.
 The Ladies also won back-to-back sevens titles in 2006 and 2007.
 Since 2009 the ladies' team has competed in the Scottish Ladies university league and Championship.
+In 2013 Connollys ladies won the All Britain Junior Championship and went on to contest the All Ireland Club junior final, losing to a strong kerry club.
+Connollys ladies have gone on to win 5 All Britains and have lost a further 3 finals.
+Connollys ladies are the benchmark of ladies GAA in Britain currently.

 Dunedin Connollys Juniors

 As well as a Men's Senior team, Dunedin Connollys runs a Junior team.
 The second-string side made it to the 2016 Scottish Junior Championship final, where they were defeated by Glasgow Gaels.

 Dunedin Og

 Dunedin Connollys has a youth set-up, named Dunedin Og.
 Founded in 2012, the establishment of Dunedin Og marked the end of two years of hard work and coaching by local Gaelic football enthusiasts in Edinburgh's primary schools.
 Dunedin Og runs Under-10, Under-12 and Under-14 teams, all of whom compete as mixed gender teams.
 In 2015, eight Dunedin Og players were called up to the Scottish feile team while one player made the Scotland Under-16 squad.